Resources on Virtual Space

 Video games and ethics: Tom Standage – The Culture War (Wired, 2006)

-Another more general field is Play Theory is a discourse on the cultural significance of games and play.
-Some key readings are Johan Huizinga – Homo Ludens (1938) and Roger Caillois – Man, Play and Games (1958).
+Another more general reading is early game studies /play theory on the definition and cultural significance of games and play.
+Key readings are Johan Huizinga – Homo Ludens (1938) and Roger Caillois – Man, Play and Games (1958).
 A smaller part of the latter is “The definition of play, the classification of games“.

 Joshua Glen Tanenbaum – What is design fiction? [x]

 - Space Odyssey 2001 (Stanley Kubric 1968, co-authored with Arthur C. Clarke)